nightscout/trio-docs/docs/EN/operate/build.md

 * [LoopDocs: GitHub Build Other Apps](https://loopkit.github.io/loopdocs/gh-actions/gh-first-time/)

->*If you use the LoopDocs instructions, you will need the following information to build Open-iAPS (instead of Loop)*
+:::{admonition} *If you use the LoopDocs instructions, you will need the following information to build Open-iAPS (instead of Loop)*
+:class: dropdown

 * Fork from: [https://github.com/nightscout/Open-iAPS](https://github.com/nightscout/Open-iAPS)
 * `Identifier Names` will be: `FreeAPS`, `FreeAPSWatch`, `FreeAPSWatch WatchKit Extension`, `LiveActivityExtension`